How publishers are using A/B testing to optimize conversion rates

 ELLE Magazine

-The fashion and beauty magazine launched its digital premium strategy with a two-step journey consisting of a wall followed by a hard paywall.
+The fashion and beauty magazine launched its digital premium strategy with a two-step conversion journey consisting of a registration wall followed by a hard paywall.
 This proved hugely valuable for increasing engagement and informing their audience of the concept of paying for access to content, but the team wanted to test a more direct approach to see if this led to higher conversion rates.

 Hypothesis: A hard paywall will lead to higher conversion rates compared to a soft engagement journey.